 Apple's Stock Split

-Before we explain the ins and outs of trading Apple Stock a quick word on the news that Apple is splitting its stock four ways.
+Before we explain the ins and outs of trading Apple Stock a quick word on the Apple's 4-for-1 stock split at the end of August 2020.

-The news is likely to mean that there is heightened interest in AAPL right now, which may well drive up the company's share price.
-The question you need to keep in mind is whether the value of the stock is related to Apple's success and expectations about future success, or just an interest in the stock split (which isn't necessarily related to the health of a company).
+All eyes are on Apple right now following the stock split, and this heightened interest in AAPL may well be driving up the company's share price.
+The question you need to keep in mind before you buy Apple stock is whether the value of the stock is related to Apple's success and expectations about future success, or just interest in the stock split (which isn't necessarily related to the health of a company).

 To find out is how much Apple shares are worth at the moment click here.

 This is a big question that only you can answer.
 First things first: Apple's share price is incredibly volatile.
 Don't invest if you want to make a quick buck.
 And definitely don't invest if you can't afford to lose your money.

 There are a few things to consider: